Zabuzard/MightyGau-8Avenger/README.md

 The available documentation can be found in [our wiki](https://github.com/ZabuzaW/MightyGau-8Avenger/wiki).

-Our website with more detailed information: [Forum Bistudio](https://forums.bistudio.com/topic/178360-mighty-gau-8a-avenger/)
+Our website with more detailed information: [Bohemia Forum](https://forums.bistudio.com/forums/topic/205808-the-mighty-gau-8-avenger-2017/)